fedimint/fedimint/docs/architecture.md

 A submitted `Transaction` often requires multiple epochs to become spendable, usually because they require signatures from a quorum of federation members.
 Clients query for the `TransactionStatus` by unique `OutPoint` that includes the `TransactionId`.

-After enough epochs have passed, the `TransactionStatus` contain either return an `Error` message or the `OutputOutcome` indicating how the inputs were spent and possibly returning data to the user such as blind-signed notes.
+After enough epochs have passed, the `TransactionStatus` resolves either to an `Error` message or the `OutputOutcome` indicating how the inputs were spent and possibly returning data to the user such as blind-signed notes.

 ## LN Gateway
 The `LnGateway` communicates with a local Lightning node in order to provide an API that can pay invoices.